Welcome to Somatics: A trauma-sensitive approach to movement

 My preference now is to combine these 2 traditions within my own restorative practice, especially when it feels hard to switch from a busy day into stillness.

-I share this approach in my Restorative & Somatics Intensive.
+I share this approach in my Restorative & Somatic Yoga Online Course.

-This intensive is a combination of real-time study and practice (in-person or online) plus pre-recorded content so that you can continue to explore and deepen your experience from home.
+This is a modular course with a restorative somatics intensive with a combination of real-time study and practice (in-person or online) plus pre-recorded content so that you can continue to explore and deepen your experience from home.

 You will receive: